D-Berg/Advent-of-code-2024/README.md

 # Advent of Code 2024 (in Zig)

-Zig version 0.13.0 is used and in order to run a problem, go to the specific day's dir and run
+Zig version 0.13.0 is used and in order to run a problem, go to the specific day's dir and run one of the following:

 ```
 # debug version